Nik Greene was born in St Albans in 1964 but soon moved to Norfolk for a farming life with his mother, Step-father and two siblings.

 " There is no better way of knowing your car than by taking it apart, whether physically or historically"

 After moving his family to France in 2004, the scope of vehicles not often seen on UK roads was huge and he went on to buy and restore many old Citroens and Renaults but never moved completely away from his love of the Mercedes Marque.
-He still owns the G-Wagen after nearly 20years and the very rare 126 560SE remains pampered in his collection.
+He still owns his beloved G-Wagen after nearly 20years and having previously owned four 126s, he has settled on a very rare 126 560SE which remains pampered in his collection.

 "As an enthusiast of a particular marque, being able to delve into original documentation and history often untouched or unseen anywhere else was my Nirvana"